-In accordance with Education Code 49600, educational counseling shall include, but not be limited to, the following:

-Academic Counseling Career and Vocational Counseling Personal and Social Counseling
+In accordance with Education Code 49600, educational counseling shall include, but not be limited to, the following: Academic Counseling Career and Vocational Counseling Personal and Social Counseling

+^{}Cost subject o cha

+Please visit our Counseling page here.

-Students may use the services of the Counseling Office by securing a pass from a counselor, administrator or teacher.
-Students may request an appointment by using a Counseling Request form available in the Counseling Office.
+Students may use the services of the Counseling Office by completing a Request to See a Counselor Form found here, or by securing a pass from a counselor, administrator or teacher in case of emergency.

 Students should not be excused from class to make an appointment.

-Appointments will be scheduled on a first-come, first-served basis except in an emergency.
+Appointments will be scheduled on a first-requested, first-served basis except in an emergency.